August 14, 2020

 Campus Ministry will offer programs that stretch the spirit and expand the heart while creating a warm, vibrant community among students.
 Our Campus Ministers look forward to engaging with remote ministry as they continue our mission to connect the members of our community with God and one another.
 The ministry team will offer opportunities for spiritual formation and personal enrichment through individual pastoral accompaniment, retreats, justice education dialogues, State of the Heart faith-sharing groups, and weekly prayer services, which will call upon the wisdom of various members of our community.
 This accompaniment will be more flexible in meeting times and gather groups of individuals diverse in race, faith, and all identities, which enrich our campus.
 Ministry at Chestnut Hill College is as necessary now as ever before.
 Students, faculty, and staff are encouraged to voice their spiritual needs and desires.
 The ministry team is eager to respond in service of the heart — creating spaces that will uplift the Good News, magnify stories of beauty and resilience, and offer space for grief and healing.

-The Chestnut Hill College Counseling Center offers individual therapy, at no charge, to students in the School of Undergraduate Studies, School of Continuing and Professional Studies and the School of Graduate Studies and will continue to be available to students during the Fall semester.
+The Chestnut Hill College Counseling Center offers individual therapy, at no charge, to students in the School of Undergraduate Studies, Accelerated Adult Degree Program and the School of Graduate Studies and will continue to be available to students during the Fall semester.
 To set-up an appointment, please call 215-248-7104 or email Dr. Sheila Kennedy (email@example.com).
 You will be contacted by a staff member of the Counseling Center.
 For more information, please see the Counseling Center webpage: www.chc.edu/student-life/

 Please also consider using the following tools to manage stress and anxiety during these difficult times: